 REVENGE OF THE MEKONS charts the unlikely career of the genre-defying collective notorious for being--as rock critic Greil Marcus notes--"the band that took punk ideology most seriously."
 Born out of the 1977 British punk scene, the Mekons progressed from a group of socialist art students with no musical skills to the prolific, raucous progeny of Hank Williams.
 Joe Angio's exuberant documentary follows their improbable history - a surprising and influential embrace of folk and country music, forays into the art world and consistent bad luck with major record labels.
 Featuring interviews with celebrated fans, from author Jonathan Franzen to film director Mary Harron to comedian/musician Fred Armisen, REVENGE OF THE MEKONS reveals how, four decades into an ever-evolving career, punk's reigning contrarians continue to make bold, unpredictable music while staying true to the punk ethos.

-Written and Performed by the Mekons
+Written & Performed by The Mekons

-from the album I Have Been To Heaven and Back (Hen's Teeth and other Lost Fragments of Unpopular Culture, Vol.2)
+from the album "I Have Been to Heaven and Back (Hen's Teeth and Other Lost Fragments of Unpopular Culture, Vol.1)"

 1 of 1 people found this review helpful.